Philippe Lebon

 This engine resembles an internal combustion engine, but the combustion actually takes place in a combustion chamber separated by mechanically controlled valves from the cylinders.
 This makes it a steam engine running on combustion products instead of on steam, or the piston equivalent of a gas turbine.

 Hardenberg's analysis shows a theoretical efficiency and specific power much less than those of the earlier Street engine, but this assumes that the intake valve stays open during the whole power stroke.
 Assuming that the inventor had more in his mind than what he wrote on paper and therefore allowing arbitrary valve timing, its idealized thermodynamic cycle is similar to that of a gas turbine, which can have a high compression ratio and relatively high efficiency.
 This assumes, contrary to what Hardenberg seems to assume, that the combustion chamber would have been big enough to act as a pressure reservoir.
 Of course, one's place in history depends on what one does and writes more than on what one can be assumed to have thought.
 Certainly, all but possibly Hardenberg must have seen that it would give more room for optimization than the Street engine did.
 The reasons that it has never been used must be the obvious thermal and mechanical problems, such as heat loss from the combustion products to the containing structures.

 In 1801, Philippe Lebon invented an engine that improved on Robert Steele's design.
 It used coal gas ignited by an electric spark.
-This was the first internal combustion engine.
+This was one of the first internal combustion engines.
 Although very inefficient, it would later be improved, as internal combustion is used in modern cars.